hupili/python-for-data-and-media-communication-gitbook/notes-week-02.md

 print(numpy.sin(numpy.pi/6))
 ```
 ![](https://github.com/hupili/python-for-data-and-media-communication-gitbook/blob/master/assets/week2-1.jpg)
-> 0.5
+> Answer: 0.5

 ### Exercise 2: Caculate the area of a round

-* Q: Caculate the area of a round
-Assign specific radius by yourself.
+Q: Caculate the area of a round, and assign specific radius by yourself.

-* Example:
+Example:
 ```
 import numpy
 r=5